ibm-satellite/academy-labs/README.md

 # Satellite Tech Academy 2022 Pre-Work

-This page provides instructions for participants of Satellite Academy Session #1.
+This page provides instructions for participants of Satellite Academy Session.

 The environment Pre-Work has been randomly assigned to all the participants for which you should have received an email indicating which environment (AWS, Azure, VMWare onprem) you should use.